Democrats, Republicans say they’ve reached deal to avert another debt ceiling crisis

 Top Democrats and Republicans signaled Tuesday they had clinched a deal to raise the country’s debt ceiling, settling on a complicated legislative maneuver to help them stave off another high-stakes battle and prevent the U.S. government from experiencing a catastrophic default.

 The apparent compromise arrived eight days before a critical fiscal deadline, averting what would have been another political and economic crisis.
-Senate Majority Leader Charles Schumer, D-N.Y., and Senate Minority Leader Mitch McConnell, R-Ky., each expressed a measure of confidence that they had the votes to proceed, while Speaker Nancy Pelosi, D-Calif., put the House on track to adopt the measure Tuesday evening.
+Senate Majority Leader Charles Schumer, D-N.Y., and Senate Minority Leader Mitch McConnell, R-Ky., each expressed a measure of confidence that they had the votes to proceed with their plans, while Speaker Nancy Pelosi, D-Calif., put the House on track to adopt the measure Tuesday evening.

+The deal itself does not directly raise the debt ceiling but rather sets up a smoother process that allows Democrats in the narrowly divided Senate to accomplish the task without GOP support.
+The two sides had been at loggerheads over the issue for months, with Republicans refusing to lend their must-have votes to raise the borrowing cap, in protest of President Joe Biden’s economic agenda.

+Democrats decried Republicans’ stance, especially since the party provided the votes necessary to address the debt ceiling even when President Donald Trump pursued policies they disliked.
+In the end, though, GOP lawmakers at least paved the way for Democrats to meet the fiscal deadline without risk of disruption or delay, potentially by raising the cap high enough to last through the 2022 midterms.

 “We feel very good about where we are headed,” Schumer told reporters at a news conference, even as he acknowledged it is “not done until it’s done.”